When To Start With Spectral Analysis

 They don’t want trends—they want truth.

-This is the age where the majority of people have completed their greying process.
+This is the age when the majority of people have completed their greying process.

 eliminate dulling tones